gradle/gradle/design-docs/component-metadata.md

 - ~~All test cases from the previous story (ComponentMetadataDetails/IvyModuleMetadata input) should be adapted~~
 - ~~Test cases from earlier stories will be modified or replaced by the test cases here~~

-### Open issues

-- `ComponentMetadataDetails` extends `ComponentMetadata`, which means that `ComponentMetadata` is not immutable.
-Might not be a problem.

 ## Story: Build script targets component selection rule to particular module

 This story adds some convenience DSL to target a selection rule to a particular module: